UWCubeSat/cpp-boot-camp/notes/inheritance-1.md

 }

 ```
+The above example is important!
+- We said earlier that `printRank`'s parameter `ani` has static type `Animal&`
+- However, its dynamic type can be `Animal`, `Bun`, or `KingBun`

 ---
 ## Base to derived conversion?

-You might be wondering: in C++, are we allowed to convert from a base class object to a derived class object?
+You might be wondering: in C++, is it safe to implicitly convert from a base class object to a derived class object?

-Technically yes, you can try using virtual destructors and `std::dynamic_cast` to perform a safe conversion

-Generally though, this isn't safe.
-Think back to our section on [subobjects](#derived-to-base-conversions).
+Generally no. Think back to our section on [subobjects](#derived-to-base-conversions).
 Most of the time, there is no guarantee that a base class object contains the members defined by the derived class.
 - Conceptual example: Say you needed the help of [Korosensei](https://ansatsukyoshitsu.fandom.com/wiki/Korosensei), an excellent teacher who can also fly at top speeds of Mach 20.
 Since I can't guarantee that any random teacher can also fly, I'm not allowed to perform a conversion

 Thus, there is no implicit conversion from base to derived